 In this blog post, we’ll be using Jack McGrath’s recent video about how you can make designing learning journeys smarter and faster using three simple steps.
-Watch the video below, or read on for more information.
+Watch the video or read on for more information.

 Let’s first talk about the amount of time that it takes for a skill to become outdated, just five years.
 According to the World Economic Forum, the speed of change in technology today anticipates just five years until skills begin to become less useful in the workforce.